 Innovation Tradecraft: Sustaining Technological Advantage in the Future Army Winter 2018–19 By Bala MullothAdam Jay HarrisonBharat Rao Innovation Tradecraft: Sustaining Technological Advantage in the Future Army For more than three years, the US Department of Defense (DoD) has been improving how it innovates in the face of rapid technological change.
 Dozens of departmental, service, and agency initiatives have emerged to address different aspects of the innovation problem.
 The US Army War College Quarterly Parameters Areas of focus National Security Bala Mulloth Bala is a globally oriented educator and entrepreneur who has lived and worked in Asia, Europe and North America.
-Read full bio Adam Jay Harrison Bharat Rao Related Content Bala Mulloth Charlottesville Works: Harnessing Social Networks to Promote Employment and Fight Poverty Research Ridge Schuyler believed that social networks were a unique and innovative way to fight poverty through sustainable employment opportunities.
-This case study describes how Ridge scaled up Charlottesville Works locally around a formalized social network model that connects unemployed individuals living under the federal poverty line to promising jobs through word-of-mouth, at little cost. iThrive Games: Championing Responsible Innovation and Social Entrepreneurship in Games Research This case aims to study the growth, evolution, and social innovation of iThrive Games, a socially minded initiative that aims to create meaningful opportunities using technology for teens to enhance the knowledge, mindsets, and skills they need to thrive through development and across the continuum of mental disorder to wellness. iThrive’s focus has been on creating “meaningful games” that is, games that promote health and well-being of teen players.
+Read full bio Adam Jay Harrison Bharat Rao Related Content Bala Mulloth Defense Technological Innovation: Issues and Challenges in an Era of Converging Technologies Research Bala Mulloth and co-authors Bharat Rao and Adam Jay Harrison explore defense technological innovation in this new release in the New Horizons Innovation Management series.
+Charlottesville Works: Harnessing Social Networks to Promote Employment and Fight Poverty Research Ridge Schuyler believed that social networks were a unique and innovative way to fight poverty through sustainable employment opportunities.
+This case study describes how Ridge scaled up Charlottesville Works locally around a formalized social network model that connects unemployed individuals living under the federal poverty line to promising jobs through word-of-mouth, at little cost.
+Two UVA professors developed an innovative new air-filtration venture.
+Then the pandemic hit.
+News In the latest installment of Batten’s expert chat series, Batten professor Bala Mulloth and Gaurav Giri, a professor in the department of chemical engineering, discussed how they’re pivoting their business venture to address the crisis.
 Batten’s Bala Mulloth Awarded $100,000 to Empower Students to Solve Global Problems in Air Pollution News Batten Professor Bala Mulloth and UVA Engineering Professor Gaurav Giri have been awarded $100,000 for their work to mobilize students to learn about and help address the global air pollution crisis.
-Professor Spotlight: Bala Mulloth News Batten Professor Bala Mulloth thrives in different cultures.
-“I was born and raised in Mumbai, studied in New York City, then worked in Budapest, Hungary, and for the past four years, I have lived in Charlottesville,” said the professor of Social Entrepreneurship.